jeanbarbier/jeanbarbier/index.md

 * Theoretical machine learning, theory of gradient-based dynamics
 * Theory of (approximate) message passing algorithms

-As part of the ICTP community, the postdoc eager to help will also have many opportunities for capacity building in developing countries (but not only) through organization of events, travels and networking, teaching etc. **ICTP really is a special place to do top research _and_ make a positive impact, worldwide**.
+As part of the ICTP community, the postdoc eager to help will also have many opportunities for capacity building in developing countries (but not only) through organization of events, travels and networking, teaching etc.

 It is also a great moment to join the Trieste (data) science community thanks to the newly created [Data Science & Artificial Intelligence Institute](https://www.ictp.it/about-ictp/media-centre/news/2021/4/data-science-institute-mou.aspx), see also [here](https://www.sissa.it/news/data-science-artificial-intelligence-institute-born).